farghea/database_for_mechanical_mechanism/README.md

 ![Generated Examples](figures/generated.png)

-## Structure of the Repository-**data/**: Contains the dataset links and other relevant files.
+## Structure of the Repository
+- **data/**: Contains the dataset links and other relevant files.
--**notebooks/**: Jupyter notebooks used for fine-tuning models and generating results.
+- **notebooks/**: Jupyter notebooks used for fine-tuning models and generating results.
--**figures/**: Contains the figures.
+- **figures/**: Contains the figures.
--**doc/**: Contains the project documentation, including the PDF version of the work.
+- **doc/**: Contains the project documentation, including the PDF version of the work.

 ## Limitations and Future Work
 - The dataset size is relatively small, which limits the model's ability to generalize across diverse mechanical designs.